th-wilde/veracrypt-w10-patcher/README.md

 Video-Example/Tutorial (Shows VeraCrypt in UEFI-Mode on a VirtualBox-VM): https://youtu.be/uK-kUTNiWIk

+**Please feel free to report your (un)successful Upgrade in the ["Hall of Fame"-Issue](https://github.com/th-wilde/veracrypt-w10-patcher/issues/2) or ["Hall of Blame"-Issue](https://github.com/th-wilde/veracrypt-w10-patcher/issues/3) to help other users.**

 ## The Problem with the Upgrade
 The upgrade process is more a reinstall than an update of the Windows 10 OS.
 This reinstall-mechanism does not work (out of the box) if the Drive/Partition is encrypted with VeraCrypt.
 I digged around and figured out how the reinstall is done.